 The Company has appropriate directors' and officers' liability insurance for legal action against Directors.

-During the year, a total of four Board meetings were held primarily to review quarterly business performance and strategy in the business or other relevant areas.
+During the year, a total of five Board meetings were held primarily to review quarterly business performance and strategy in the business or other relevant areas.

 Directors are expected to attend all meetings of the Board and the Board Committees on which they serve and to devote sufficient time to the Company to perform their duties.
 Where directors are unable to attend a meeting, they receive papers for that meeting giving them the opportunity to raise any issues with the Chairman in advance of the meeting.
 At each scheduled meeting, the Board receives updates from the relevant business/supporting units on the financial and operational performance of the Group and any specific developments in their areas of the businesses for which they are directly responsible and of which the Board should be aware.
 Chairpersons of the respective Board Committees would also report on matters discussed and/or approved at the relevant Board Committees' meetings held prior to the Board meetings.

 All INEDs are appointed for a specific term of three years.
 Under the Articles, every Director, including those appointed for a specific term, is subject to retirement by rotation at least once every three years at the Company's annual general meeting ("AGM").
 Any Director appointed by the Board is subject to re-election by Shareholders at the next AGM following his or her appointment.
 Directors who are subject to retirement and re-election at the forthcoming AGM are set out in "Report of the Directors" in this annual report.